 Changing your sunscreen, makeup and diet can also be of help when managing rosacea.

-Amperna® – Specially Formulated for Sensitive Skin cConditions, Including Rosacea
+AMPERNA® – Specially Formulated for Sensitive Skin conditions, Including Rosacea

 AMPERNA® has been specially formulated to help soothe and calm conditions like rosacea.
 AMPERNA® Probiotic+ DS Soothing Serum can be particularly helpful as it reduces the appearance of redness as well as cooling and soothing irritated skin.
 The zinc and copper gluconates help to limit bacterial proliferation and replenish the skin barrier.

 Read more about how our range has helped people with rosacea and other skin conditions in our testimonials.